britchey80/presentation/PITCHME.md

 ```
 @[1-4] (Create a new dir and initialize git)
 @[5-6] (Add a remote repository and fetch it)
-@[6-12] (You'll see all of the bracnhes associated with the repo listed in the output)
+@[6-12] (You'll see all of the branches associated with the repo listed in the output)
 ---
 @title[Branching cont]